doorfortyfour/TileWorldCreator/docs/DemoScenes.md

 + **06 Cliff Island**
   Demonstrates the cliff island preset.

-+ **07 Dungeon**
++ **07 Dungeon & 07 Dungeon Game**
   Demonstrates the dungeon preset with additional object instantiation.
+  The dungeon game demo scene demonstrates a simple game with the use of player start and end position.

 + **08 2D Island**
   Demonstrates the 2D Island preset and how you can use TileWorldCreator for 2D games.

++ **09 Ramps**
+This demo demonstrates how to add custom tiles like ramps on specific positions.

++ **10 Generate by Texture**
+This demo scene demonstrates the use of the texture generator and how you can assign a texture by script during runtime.